drBenway/pixi-vn-wiki/start/canvas-position.md

 - The cork board is the screen, or the container you’re trying to position the element inside.
 - The photograph is the element.
 - Where you put the pin on the photo is the anchor of the photograph.
-- Where you push the pin into on the cork board is the pos of the photograph.
+- Where you push the pin into on the cork board is the position of the photograph.

 By default in Pixi’VN, the push pin always starts in the top left corner of the photo, so to speak.
-If you want the top-left corner of the photo 200mm from the left side of the cork board, you will put it at xpos 200.
-If you also want the top-left corner 300mm down from the top of the board, you will put it at ypos 300.
+If you want the top-left corner of the photo 200mm from the left side of the cork board, you will put it at x 200.
+If you also want the top-left corner 300mm down from the top of the board, you will put it at y 300.

 ![17351597056618553068745888144175](https://github.com/user-attachments/assets/c6955336-1c30-4518-8f05-edd950a1227e)